paprende/pokemon-exercise-01/README.md

 1. **UI Design**:

-   - The layout should resemble the Pokémon Pokedex entry (e.g., [Bulbasaur's Pokedex](https://www.pokemon.com/us/pokedex/bulbasaur)).
+   - The layout should resemble the Pokémon Pokedex entry (refer to UX.png)
    - The application should include:
      - **Pokémon Image**: Display the Pokémon's image.
      - **Name**: Display the Pokémon's name.